The Method

 • Executes compliance tasks manually or in legacy software

-• Dependent on firm for client access
+• Depends on the firm for client access

-• Designs and directs AI-native accounting workflows
+• Designs and reviews AI-assisted accounting workflows

 01